 I thought it would be neat to show y'all what kinds of wheels we've got out here, since some of you have asked what conditions are like.
 When we first arrived, we didn't have any means of transportation, and we were lucky enough to borrow a HUMMVEE until we got settled in.

 Here's the Hummer.
-This is yet another of my now-famous tough guy poses. hahaha.
+Another silly tough guy pose. hahaha.

 And this is our new SUV, parked at the DFAC next to one of the Ukrainian armored vehicles.
 We've had it for about a week now, and boy is it nice to have.
 Originally, simple things like laundry involved walking about 3/4 mile in the heat with the dust blowing in your face, while slinging your laundry bag over your shoulder.
 Fun stuff.
 Now it's a breeze.
 Shoot, we've even got a CD player.